What age can you move into a retirement village?

-Often one of the main questions that we come across is ‘what age can you move into a retirement village?’
-The simple answer is that you can move into a retirement village, when you feel ready.
+One of the main questions that we come across is ‘what age can you move into a retirement village?’
+We encourage you to move when you feel ready.

 When is it time to move into a retirement community?

-Many residents say that they decided to move into a retirement village after considering it for a few years first – though the overwhelming feedback is that they wished they’d moved sooner!
+Many of our residents say that they decided to move into a retirement village after considering it for a few years first – though the overwhelming feedback is that they wished they’d moved sooner!

-Many people still believe that old age is synonymous with moving into a care home or being lonely in your own home.
-But without sounding too much like an overzealous ad, it really doesn’t have to be like that.
-Retirement Villages consistently shatters this image with the people that choose this lifestyle, being such dynamic and active individuals.
-We are always quick to point out that while we develop and maintain the villages, it is truly the residents who bring each one to life, making them such special places to live!
+People still believe that old age is synonymous with moving into a care home or being lonely in your own home.
+Without sounding like an overzealous ad, it really doesn’t have to be like that.
+Our residents at Retirement Villages shatter this image as dynamic and active individuals that enjoy a buzzing community.

 Enjoy your retirement for longer